AntMan242/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+DOM is the Document Object Model and it allows us to interact with and manipulate a web page, changing document structure, content and styling.

 2. What is an event?

+An event is every interaction a user has with a website (a click, scrolling the page, moving the mouse, etc).

 3. What is an event listener?

+An event listener is when we choose a specific element to listen to a specific type of event.

 4. Why would we convert a NodeList into an Array?

+To have more array options since a nodelist is only 'array-like.'

 5. What is a component?

+reusable code made up of HTML, CSS, JavaScript.

 ### Git Set up